ddmee/donalmeecom/fastai.markdown

 19. What is the difference between classificaton and regression?

+    Regression is predicting continuous data whereas classification is predicting categorical/discrete information.

 20. What is a validation set?
 What is a test set?
 Why do we need them?

     We cannot consume all the labelled input data to train the model without risking producing a model that is overfit.
-Producing a feel fitted model is an art not a science.
+Producing a well fitted model is an art not a science.
 It requires a lot of tinkering.
 We need to prevent some of the input data from being exposed to the model during the training process so we can determine whether the model is overfit and what level of accuracy we think the model has reached (error level).
+This is the validation set.
+We use it to evaluate and tkinker with the model during the training phrase.
+But we don't train the model on the validation set.
+It measure the performance or loss.

+    There is a second, more highly-reserved, data-set called the 'test' set.
+The test set is used to evaluate whether the hyper-parameters have been overfit.
+By using a validation set, we tkinter with the model until it performs better on the test-set.
+But this tkinkering process may make the model design overfit.
+The test set is held back and is only used to evaluate the model at the very end.

+    > "In effect, we define a hierarchy of cuts of our data, based on how fully we want to hide it from training and modeling processes: training data is fully exposed, the validation data is less exposed, and test data is totally hidden.
+This hierarchy parallels the different kinds of modeling and evaluation processes themselves—the automatic training process with back propagation, the more manual process of trying different hyper-parameters between training sessions, and the assessment of our final result."

 21. What will fastai do if you don't provide a validation set?

+    Defaults to using holding 20% of the data back as the validation set.

 22. Can we always use a random sample for a validation set?
 Why or why not?

+    No, some data, like time-series data, holding a random 20% of the data back still effectively shows the model in the training process the entire view of the data.
+For time series we would want to hold back certain segments of time from the model, like the last 20% of the data should be held back.
+To then allow the model to predict what the 'future' 20% of the data is to look like.

 23. What is overfitting?
 Provide an example.